maxcramer/Project4/README.md

 ### Process

 #### Original Idea / Sketches & Wireframes
 In this project we had been tasked to build a fully restful app using React Framework for the front end of the web application.
-I decided to build a social platform application for Onewheelers & eBoarders alike.
+I decided to build a social platform application for Onewheel Riders & eBoarders alike.
 This would allow users to follow other users, see what journeys they are going on and also attend ride along events.
 Please see wireframes bellow.

 ##### Login
 <div style="display: flex"><img height="500px" width="30%" alt="Login Wireframe" src="https://i.imgur.com/yDt9kzM.png" />